Top Tips on What to Do During an Earthquake

 Large Earthquakes

 The impact on larger earthquakes, which includes everything from 5.0 on the Richter Scale, largely depends on where they occur and at what depth.
 Their impact may be felt for several minutes.
-However, in general when they do occur, you can expect the following.- The ground to potentially shake violently, in some cases strong enough to knock you off your feet.
+However, in general when they do occur, you can expect the following.

 - To probably feel shaking followed by a sea-like rolling motion.